tidyverse/tidyverse.org/content/blog/rsample-1-1-0/index.md

 </div>

-This works with repeated cross-validation, stratification, grouping -- pretty much anything you did originally will be preserved when reshuffling the rset.
+This works with repeated cross-validation, stratification, grouping -- anything you did originally should be preserved when reshuffling the rset.

 Additionally, the new [`reverse_splits()`](https://rsample.tidymodels.org/reference/reverse_splits.html) function will "swap" the assessment and analysis folds of any rsplit or rset object: